E L I T E F A C U L T Y

 Mikayla Souza grew up dancing throughout Southern New Hampshire and the Greater Boston area and first discovered her love for teaching dance as a student instructor during her high school years.
 Miss Mikayla went on to earn a BS in Elementary Education and a BA in Theatre and Dance from Keene State College, where she had the privilege of working with esteemed professors such as Marcia Murdock, William Seigh, and Cathy Nicoli, and guest professor/artist in residence Frances Nii Yartey of the Royal Ballet of Ghana.

 In addition to her studies in modern, ballet, and West African dance, Miss Mikayla also performed and competed hip hop and jazz routines throughout New England with the Keene State College Dance Team.
 She joined the Elite Dance family in 2011 as a tap, jazz, ballet, and hip hop instructor.
 Miss Mikayla strives to further her growth as a dancer and an artist by attending as many classes and conventions as possible, including weekly classes at EDC.
-In addition to teaching our lovely Elite dancers, Miss Mikayla also teaches sixth grade in Windham, NH.
+In addition to teaching our lovely Elite dancers, Miss Mikayla also teaches fifth grade in Haverhill, MA.

 Amanda has been dancing since she was three years old and received her training at Dance Productions in Woburn, MA.
 After graduating from Wilmington High School, Amanda went on to study Dance Performance Studies and Elementary Education at Roger Williams University (RWU) in Bristol, RI.
 At RWU, Amanda performed for four years as a company member of the Dance Theatre.
 She received the "Who's Who among Students in American Universities & Colleges" Award, the "Outstanding Academic Achievement Award in Dance", as well as, the "Paolino Dance Scholarship".